How to Deal With Mold After Investing in a New Property

 Roof gutters provide the perfect environment for mold.
 Make sure you clean all gutters and clear out downspouts.

 Mold also tends to form on siding.
 If you notice a buildup, you can use a brush and solution to remove it.
-For wide-spread mold, rent a pressure washer to make the job easier.
+For wide-spread mold, rent a pressure washer to make the easier.

 You'll also want to check for mold on porches or decks.
 If you find any, avoid using bleach, as it can breakdown wood surfaces.
 Instead, purchase a deck cleaning solution from your home improvement store.